 We are very proud of our graduating students.
-They have worked well throughout the year, supporting each other and being fine leaders of our School.
-They have mentored younger students and have been fully involved in the extensive extra-curricular programs that the School has to offer.
-They have exhibited a wide range of personal and interpersonal skills, developed their own strengths, and have the potential to be outstanding leaders in our community.
+They have worked well throughout the year, supporting each other fully and they have been fine leaders of our School.
+They have mentored younger students and been fully involved in the extensive extra-curricular programs of the School.
+They have developed a wide range of personal and interpersonal skills, learned about their own strengths and have the potential to be outstanding leaders in our community.

-The staff of St John’s Grammar School congratulates the class of 2016 and wish them well for the future.
-We look forward to hearing about their continuing successes on their next stage in life’s journey.
+The staff of St John’s Grammar School congratulates the class of 2017 and wish them well for the future.

-In total, nine merits were achieved by six students.
+In total, 11 merits were achieved by nine students;

 Students who achieved an ATAR of 90+

 Stuart Henshall 99.80